jdarias/AutoTheme-19/readme.md

 I am not responsible for the development or the funcionality of the libraries linked in this project.
 Please check the respective documentation and direct inquiries to the relevant project.
 Everything is open source.
 You can check the source code of the app and suggest improvements.

 ## Setup / Uninstall
-Put the autotheme.exe file anywhere on your system and double clic it.
+Put the autotheme.exe file anywhere on your system and double click it.

 On your first run, it will show the options window and you can set the sunrise/sunset hours, if you work at night or if you want to calculate the hours using your location.